MEET THE MAKER

 The street food in Mexico is an experience in itself.
 There’s corn on every street, with tacos, tortillas and the freshest fruits on the market.
 To offset the casual we went to a restaurant in Mexico City called Quintonil where we experienced fine dining interpretations of the Mexican specials.’

 What are the food and hospitality experiences that have stood out for you across your whole career?

-It’s the Nordic experinces that have left a lasting impression [James worked at three star Maaemo in Oslo for a year].
+It’s the Nordic experinces that have left a lasting impression [notably, his time at three star Maaemo in Oslo].
 I’m drawn to welcoming, homely dining experiences.
 Comfort as opposed to high end.
 The cuisine that I like to cook represents the region, serving only seasonal produce.
-I like it to be very refined, with but with a touch of recognisability.
+I like it to be very refined, but with a touch of recognisability.
 I use classical cooking techniques to create dishes with interesting flavours, like fermentation for example.
 Back in the UK I look forward to using the techniques picked up on my travels to make the most of the produce around me.

 How did James and Fjona lure you back to Hampton Manor to cook for a series of Supper Clubs?

-‘The only time I’ve seen Manor Cottage was as a building site.
+‘When we first started talking about it, the only time I’d seen Manor Cottage was as a building site.
 But James showed me the images of the finished product and I was sold.
 He told me he wanted a menu inspired by the produce in the Walled Kitchen Garden.
 He mentioned the food counter and relaxed dining spaces which offer unique, informal styles of dining.
 It was spot on.

 Can we have a taster of what you’ll be cooking?